-KZC Section 105.10.1 - Vehicular Access Easement or Tract Standards The requirements for easements over 100 feet in length are often modified because they are not necessary for safe ingress and egress.
-The following code clarification allows the Public Works Department to decide on appropriate easement standards based on safe ingress and egress without requiring the additional time and process of a modification.
+1. KZC Section 105.10.1 - Vehicular Access Easement or Tract Standards

+The pavement and easement width requirements for residential easements over 100 feet in length are often reduced because the standard widths are not necessary for safe ingress and egress.
+The following code modification allows the Public Works Department to decide on appropriate easement standards based on safe ingress and egress without requiring the additional time and process of a modification.